-The Mini-grants for the 2013-2014 school year have been awarded and the scholarship application for 2014 will be available in mid to late January.
-Please check back for more info.
+The Mini-grants for the 2013-2014 school year have been awarded and the scholarship information for 2014 is available on this website now.
+Deadline for applying is March 31, 2014.

 Your donations are tax-deductible and make a difference in the local community.
 Visit our Donate page.

 Give while you shop

 Find out how your grocery and online purchases can raise funds for the Paint Branch Educational Foundation.
 Read more.

 The Paint Branch High School Educational Foundation is pleased to seek applications for our scholarship program.
 Our vision is to support Paint Branch High School (PBHS); its students, staff and families.
 With this in mind, we will be funding up to seven one-time scholarships for $500.00 to $1000.00 this spring.
 Download this information ScholarshipApplication2014.pdf.